-Career Center Professional Development Fund for Graduate and Undergraduate Students
+Career Center Professional Development Fund for Attire for Undergraduate Students

-Through the Professional Development Fund, the Duke Career Center provides funding to support or supplement the career development of students with demonstrated financial need.
+Through the Professional Development Fund for Attire, the Duke Career Center provides funding to support or supplement the career development of undergraduate students with demonstrated financial need.

 Eligible undergraduate students: